S. Shankar

 Shankar is a translator from Tamil, including of the full-length Tamil play Water! by Komal Swaminathan, published in 2001 in India by Seagull Press and in the US by Asian Theatre Journal, and of the famous 18th-century Krishna devotional “Alaipaayuthey,” which appears in No End to the Journey as “Restless as the Waves of the Ocean.”

 Shankar has published shorter pieces in a wide variety of scholarly and general interest periodicals in India and the US.
 His scholarly articles, poems, reviews, and literary essays have appeared in such academic journals and popular venues as PMLA, Tin House, Massachusetts Review, Comparative Literature, Critical Inquiry, Outlook, The Hindu, Pioneer, Village Voice, and The Nation.
-The scholarly article "The Ruse of Freedom: A Comparative Essay on Ahimsa and Freedom of Expression” is forthcoming in Cultural Critique; and the short story "Chennai Block South: Intrusion of Untouchables" was published in ISLE in 2020.
+The scholarly article "The Ruse of Freedom: A Comparative Essay on Ahimsa and Freedom of Expression” was published in Cultural Critique in 2022; and the short story "Chennai Block South: Intrusion of Untouchables" was published in ISLE in 2020.

 Aside from being Professor in the Department of English, Shankar was Director of the Center for South Asian Studies and Director of the Creative Writing Program at the University of Hawai‘i at Mānoa.
 He was appointed Convener of XVIth Annual Convention of the Forum on Contemporary Theory (India) in 2013.
 He has been Scholar-in-Residence at University of Houston-Downtown, SOAS Unversity (London) and EFL University (Hyderabad).
 He is on the Board of External Experts for the Committee for the Nobel Prize for Literature of the Swedish Academy.